 One of the best stops for mining ghost towns in Keweenaw County is Central Mine, also known simply as Central.
-Once home to over 1,200 residents, it is the site of one of the counties most successful mines, and today stands as a historic district that features several original buildings and mining ruins.
+Once home to over 1,200 residents, it is the site of one of the county’s most successful mines, and today stands as a historic district that features several original buildings and mining ruins.

-In 1854, Central Mining Company purchased over 300 acres of land from Northwestern Mining Company of Detroit, who had been operating in the Eagle Harbor area of the Keweenaw Peninsula.
+In 1854, Central Mining Company purchased over 300 acres of land from Northwestern Mining Company of Detroit, which had been operating in the Eagle Harbor area of the Keweenaw Peninsula.
 An ancient Native American mining pit had been discovered on the land, and it was well known that many of these ancient mines led to rich veins of copper.

 The Central Mine fissure was discovered in the summer of 1855 after a shaft was sunk along the side of the pit.
 The discovery was not only of rock rich in the metal but also large masses of almost pure native copper.
 Over 40 tons of pure mass copper was removed in the first 40 feet.
 The mine produced over 83 thousand pounds of copper that year and was the only mine in the history of Michigan Copper Country to show a profit in the first year of operation.

 Early on, the workers of the mine, mostly immigrants from the England peninsula of Cornwall known as “Cousin Jacks,” lived away from the operation at another mining camp.
 However, by 1856, homes were being built, and the town of Central began taking shape.
 Three years later, the Central Mining Company employed almost 100 men and had four shafts.
 That number jumped to 268 by 1867 as the town and mine continued to grow.
 The population of Central had grown to 950 in 1870, despite the harsh conditions on what was now known as Copper Island.